Steven Wright: Career

 Wright began performing stand-up comedy in 1979 at the Comedy Connection in Boston.
 Wright cites stand-up comic George Carlin and director and former stand-up comic Woody Allen as comedic influences.
 In 1982, Peter Lassally, executive producer of NBC's The Tonight Show Starring Johnny Carson, saw Wright performing on a bill with other local comics at the Ding Ho comedy club in Cambridge, a venue Wright described as "half Chinese restaurant and half comedy club.
 It was a pretty weird place."
 Lassally booked Wright on The Tonight Show, and Wright so impressed host Johnny Carson and the studio audience that less than a week later he was invited to appear on the show again.

 Stand-up success

 Wright's 1985 comedy album I Have a Pony was released on Warner Bros.
 Records, received critical acclaim and was nominated for the Grammy Award for Best Comedy Album.
 The album's success landed him an HBO special, in the On Location: series, taped at Wolfgang's in San Francisco.
 It was broadcast as A Steven Wright Special.

-By then Wright had firmly developed a new brand of obscure, laid-back performing and was rapidly building a cultlike following and an onstage persona characterized by an aura of obscurity, with his penchant for non sequiturs and impassive, slow delivery adding to his mystique.
+By then Wright had developed a new brand of extreme deadpan, and was building a cultlike following.
+His onstage persona was characterized by an aura of obscurity and his penchant for non sequiturs added to his mystique.
 The performance became one of HBO's longest-running and most requested comedy specials and propelled him to great success on the college-arena concert circuit.